gurijalaram/TestRailReporting/README.md

 NOTE: By default, there is already chromedriver.exe and geckodriver.exe commited to repo so for local run, you don't need to point to anything.
 It will always take from repo

+## Building the project (you will need this for the very first time after you clone repo):

+* Create a maven build config with apbuild as the base directory
+* Enter the following goals `clean install -DskipTests=true`

 ## How to run a test:

 1. Running a single test or test class in your IDE